adnathanail/comp0010-shell-python-p17/doc/applications.md

     - `-r` sorts lines in reverse order
 - `FILE` is the name of the file.
 If not specified, uses stdin.

+## mkdir

+Creates a directory in a given path with a specified numeric mode

+    mkdir [PATH] [MODE]

+- `PATH` is a path-like object representing a file system path
+- `MODE` is an Integer value representing mode of the directory to be created

+## rmdir

+Removes a directory from a given path

+    rmdir [PATH]

+- `PATH` is a path-like object representing a file system path

+## chown

+Changes the group and owner of the specified path to the specified numeric group and owner id.

+    chown [PATH] [UID] [GID]

+- `PATH` is representing the file whose uid and gid is to be changed
+- `UID` an Integer value representing the owner id to be set for the file.
+- `GID` an Integer value representing the group id to be set for the file.

+## rm

+Removes a file from  given path

+    rmdir [PATH]

+- `PATH` is representing the file which will be deleted

 ## wc

 wc stands for word count and is used for counting purposes.
 By default (no flag) it prints four-columnar output: